-in a range of situations typical of the study of law

-and the practice of law

-To stimulate self-education learning

-strategies

-To promote team work

-2. The content of the course: 2.
-The content of the course:

-Semester I

-Types of legal professions

-Law degree courses

-• Graduate recruitment programmes and

-internships

-Careers and education

-Expressions used in CVs and in job interviews

-Contracts of employment - basic provisions,

-options and solutions

-Attending interviews

-Business correspondence: cover letters, CVs-

-students are familiarised with layouts and levels
+2. The content of the course: in a range of situations typical of the study of law and the practice of law To stimulate self-education learning strategies To promote team work Semester I Types of legal professions Law degree courses Graduate recruitment programmes and internships Careers and education in law Expressions used in CVs and in job interviews Contracts of employment - basic provisions, options and solutions Attending interviews Business correspondence: cover letters, CVs-students are familiarised with layouts and levels of formality Main topic areas Semester II Commercial law - basic terms: fields, institutions and concepts Profile of a commercial lawyer Presentations - structure, language, visual aids, body language, handling questions (presentations on legal issues) Tort law - key terms Reporting procedural history - interpreting case notes Lawyer-client interviews Frivolous lawsuits Business correspondence: letter threatening legal action Lexical and grammatical structures Semester I Tenses Time markers and phrases typically associated with different tenses Comparative and superlative forms Semester II: Conditionals (all types) Direct and indirect questions Asking for information Language of presentations Language functions / ability to communicate Giving short presentations summarising students' viewpoints on a given topic Giving feedback to peers Expressing opinions and presenting arguments Written and oral analysis of business and legal texts and recordings Analysing and selecting information

+Using professional language connected with

-of formality
+students' field of studies

-Main topic areas Semester II

-Commercial law - basics, profile of a commercial

-lawyer

-Presentations - structure, language, visual aids,

-body language, handling questions (presentations

-on legal issues)

-Tort law - key terms

-Reporting procedural history

-Business correspondence: letter of application for

-an internship; letter threatening legal action and

-a letter/email of complaint; reply to a demand

-letter defending or denying the allegations made,

-letter/email of apology

-Semester I

-• Tenses

-Time markers and phrases typically

-Lexical and grammatical structures associated with different tenses

-Comparative and superlative forms

-Semester II:

-Conditionals (all types)

-Direct and indirect questions

-Asking for information

-Language of presentations

-Giving short presentations summarising

-Language functions / ability to communicate students' viewpoints on a given topic

-Giving feedback to peers

-Expressing opinions and presenting arguments

-Written and oral analysis of business and

-legal texts and recordings

-Analysing and selecting information

-Using professional language connected with students' field of studies Giving advice, suggesting and solving
+Giving advice, suggesting and solving

 problems

-Academic component Reading for understanding and synthesising information from texts Writing letters, emails Active participation in typical academic settings: discussions, presentations.
-Finding, selecting and presenting information Analysing information contained in legal
+Reading for understanding and synthesising

+information from texts

+Writing letters, emails

+Active participation in typical academic

+Academic component settings: discussions, presentations.

+Finding, selecting and presenting information

+Analysing information contained in legal

 documents

 Developing autonomy in learning

 3. Expected learning outcomes

 At the end of the course students:

-A.know and understand the main ideas, facts and concepts that are included in the main topic areas of the course, confirmed by the CUE Language Centre placement test results as well as understand relationships between acquired knowledge and their field of specialization, B. are able to interact with a degree of fluency and spontaneity expected at the B2 level of English, C. are ready to participate in the business and legal environment actively, taking full responsibility for spoken and written communication they produce and assessing their progress.

-spoken and written communication they produce and assessing their progress.
-At the end of the course students: Speaking can express and discuss ideas on a range of professional topics related to the business and legal context in areas covered during the course can understand and use legal vocabulary and expressions introduced during the course can deliver presentations using acquired vocabulary and lexical structures can differentiate between formal, semi-formal and informal styles At the end of the course students: Reading can read, analyse and understand business and legal texts can comment on the information provided can recognize the line of argument in the treatment of the issue presented in a written material At the end of the course students: Listening can understand original interviews with experts working in the legal environment can select information and respond to questions about details, meaning or gist can understand telephone enquiries At the end of the course students: Writing can take notes while listeningcan lay out business letters and emails

-can write CV and a cover letter
+, facts and concepts that are included in the main topic

+· · · · · · CUE Language Centre placement test results as well as

+red knowledge and their field of specialization,

+ency and spontaneity expected at the B2 level of English,

+ss and legal environment actively, taking full responsibility for

+spoken and written communication they

+At the end of the course students:

-can a /email of complaint, letter of apology/
+• can express and discuss ideas on a range of

+Speaking can express and discuss ideas on a range of professional topics related to the business and

+legal context in areas covered during the course

+can understand and use legal vocabulary and

+expressions introduced during the course

+can deliver presentations using acquired

+vocabulary and lexical structures

+can differentiate between formal, semi-formal and

+informal styles

+At the end of the course students:

+Reading

+• can read, analyse and understand business and

+legal texts

+can comment on the information provided

+• can recognize the line of argument in the treatment

+of the issue presented in a written material

+At the end of the course students:

+At the end of the course students:

+Listening can understand original interviews with experts working in the legal environment can select information and respond to questions about details, meaning or gist can understand telephone enquiries

+At the end of the course students:

+Writing can take notes while listening

-letter threatening legal action
+can a letter threatening legal action • can write CV and a cover letter ٠ can a letter threatening legal action

-Main course book(s): Krois-Lindner, A., Firth M., Translegal

-Introduction to International Legal English, A course for classroom or self-study use,

-Cambridge University Press

-Other Recommended Books: Allison, J. Appleby, R. de Chazal E. - The Business B2 - Upper-

-Intermediate Coursebook, Macmillan

-Frost, Andrew.
-English Legal Professionals Oxford: Oxford

-University Press
+\ this type of letter might be introduced this semester or in the sixth semester

-Additional materials: Teachers' own materials based on available resources, comprising information about their sources and copyrights.
+Main course book: Krois-Lindner, A., Firth M., Translegal Introduction to International Legal English, A course for classroom or self-study use, Cambridge University Press Other Recommended Books: Allison, J. Appleby, R. de Chazal E The Business B2 - Upper- Intermediate Coursebook, Macmillan Frost, Andrew.
+English Legal Professionals Oxford: Oxford University Press Additional materials: Teachers' own materials based on available resources, comprising information about their sources and copyrights.